top of page

 Summary:

 Willie Davis, a 15th-round pick from Grambling State University in 1956, overcame early adversity in his career to become one of the most dominant and influential defensive ends in NFL history.
 His exceptional strength, speed, and technique made him a game-changing force for the Green Bay Packers during their dynasty years under head coach Vince Lombardi.
+Davis' consistency, durability, and technical prowess made him an essential component of the Packers' defensive line throughout his career.

-Defensive End Dwight Freeney of the Indianapolis Colts | Photo by Harry How
+Defensive End Dwight Freeney of the Indianapolis Colts | Photo by Thearon W. Henderson

 14. Dwight Freeney